 Where?
 Gallery 165 of the Philadelphia Museum of Art

-Toulouse-Lautrec knew most of the people in the Moulin Rouge as he was a regular at the Moulin Rouge.
+Toulouse-Lautrec knew most of the people in the Moulin Rouge as he was a regular there.
 Toulouse-Lautrec used a combination of plain colors with some bright colors to take the viewer on a journey through the Moulin Rouge.
 Most viewers start by looking at the woman in pink in the foreground, look at the dancing couple next, and then look at the man in the bright red jacket in the background.
 The light in this painting is provided by the electric chandeliers on the ceiling.
 This painting is lauded for its beautiful composition.

 Backstory: After Toulouse-Lautrec completed the painting, the owners of the Moulin Rouge bought it and put it on display on top of the bar.
 An inscription on the back of this painting reads: “The instruction of the new ones by Valentine the Boneless.”
 This identified the dancing man as Valentin le Désossé (which means ‘the boneless’).
 He was a star can-can dancer at the Moulin Rouge.
 Valentin le Désossé was the stage name of Jacques Renaudin.
 He had a slim build with long arms and legs, giving him the perfect body for a can-can dancer.
 He was very elastic and could perform the expressive can-can dance moves with unequalled grace.
 He did not accept money for his dance performances as he did it for the love of dancing.

 The Moulin Rouge provided entertainment for all layers of society.
 The extravagant shows, innovative and unique interior, and the world-famous dancers performing there were the key ingredients for the immediate and lasting success of this place.
 Below is an image of an 1891 poster to advertise the Moulin Rouge by Toulouse-Lautrec.
 The Moulin Rouge is still open to visitors today.

 What is the can-can dance?
 The can-can (or cancan) is a dance developed in France in the first half of the 19th century.
 It is a high-energy dance originally performed by both sexes.
 It involved kicking the legs above the head, splits, and cartwheels (check out this video).
 It developed over time into a dance mainly performed by women.
 The female dancers used an elaborate and provoking routine with their long skirts.

 Toulouse-Lautrec is an important representative of the Post-Impressionist art movement, together with artists like Cézanne, Gauguin, Seurat, and Van Gogh.
 Unlike some of these other painters, Toulouse-Lautrec could sustain himself by making advertising posters for nightclubs and other businesses.
 Two of those posters are shown below.
-The first is an 1895 advertisement for the English dancer May Milton.
+The first is an 1895 advertisement for the American literary magazine The Chap-Book.
 The second poster is from 1900 and advertises a Simpson bicycle chain.